The NHS’s “Therapeutic Orphans” and Why No One Is Talking About Them

 Waiting for change

-For the time being, there is still limited support for expectant mothers trying to manage lifelong conditions, and the guidance, even if it is there, is not necessarily backed up by hard evidence.
+For the time being, there is still limited support for for women with chronic conditions during pregnancy, and the guidance, even if it is there, is not necessarily backed up by hard evidence.
 As Ngawai says, “For some conditions, there aren’t many people who know how to manage it,” and, likely, even fewer who know how to navigate the disease during pregnancy.

 We wouldn’t expect anyone to trial-and-error their disease management, but for some reason, that sentiment doesn’t apply to pregnant women.
-But this time when women are most vulnerable should not intersect with the health system’s “cushy spot” – we need to do better.
+But this time when women are most vulnerable should not intersect with the health system’s blind spot– we need to do better.